Configure a dataflow for a cloud storage batch connector in the UI

-Once the preview window populates, you can click Next to upload all files within the selected folder.
-If you want to upload to a specific file, select that file from the listing before clicking Next .
+Once the preview window populates, you can select Next to upload all files within the selected folder.
+If you want to upload to a specific file, select that file from the listing before selecting Next .

 Map data fields to an XDM schema

 The Mapping step appears, providing an interactive interface to map the source data to a Platform dataset.
 Source files formatted in JSON or Parquet must be XDM-compliant and do not require you to manually configure the mapping.
 CSV files, conversely, require you to explicitly configure the mapping, but allow you to pick which source data fields to map.